slatedocs/slate/source/includes/markdown/_07-auth.html.md

 Personal Access Tokens should be used similarly to OAuth access tokens when accessing the API, passing them in the Authorization header.

+> Example cURL request authenticating with a PAT

 ```shell
 !
 curl https://app.asana.com/api/1.0/users/me \
   -H "Authorization: Bearer ACCESS_TOKEN"
 ```

+You can generate a Personal Access Token from the Asana [developer console](https://app.asana.com/0/developer-console).
+See the [Authentication Quick Start](/docs/authentication-quick-start) for detailed instructions on getting started with PATs.

-You should regularly review the list of personal access tokens you have created and **deauthorize** those that you no longer need.
+You should regularly review the list of personal access tokens you have created and deauthorize those that you no longer need.

-**Note**: Remember to keep your tokens secret; treat them just like passwords!
-They act on your behalf when interacting with the API. *Don't hardcode them into your programs*; instead, opt to use them as environment variables.
+Remember to keep your tokens secret; treat them just like passwords!
+They act on your behalf when interacting with the API. *Don't hardcode them into your programs*.
+Instead, opt to use them as environment variables.

 <a name="openid-connect" class="jump-anchor"></a>
 ## OpenID Connect